 - 1. Liaisons shall receive funding for travel, attendance and participation in professional meetings and functions of their assigned organization.
-These funds shall be distributed at the discretion of the Public Relations Director with approval from the Executive Committee of the BOT, based on the following criteria: (2007) - a. attendance of a liaison training session and submission of required liaison reports to the Public Relations Director, as outlined in Section E, Roles and Responsibilities of Liaisons; (2007) - b. timely submission of a request by the liaison, including the amount required for travel to and participation in the event, details of the event, and perceived benefits to the liaison and the Association; - c. role of the liaison in the functioning of the partner organization and/or specific event. - 2.
+These funds shall be distributed at the discretion of the Public Relations Director with approval from the BOT, based on the following criteria: (2007) - a. attendance of a liaison training session and submission of required liaison reports to the Public Relations Director, as outlined in Section E, Roles and Responsibilities of Liaisons; (2007) - b. timely submission of a request by the liaison, including the amount required for travel to and participation in the event, details of the event, and perceived benefits to the liaison and the Association; - c. role of the liaison in the functioning of the partner organization and/or specific event. - 2.
 As incentive, liaisons who have fulfilled their responsibilities, as described in Section E (above), shall be granted a waiver of their AMSA national convention registration fee.
-These waivers shall be granted by the Executive Committee of the BOT, with approval from the Treasurer, and at the discretion of the BOT.
+These waivers shall be granted by the BOT, with approval from the Vice President for Finance, and at the discretion of the BOT.
 (2007) - 3.
-Liaisons of the organizations listed in Section C to AMSA may be granted waivers of the AMSA national convention registration fee, if they wish to attend, at the discretion of the Executive Committee of the BOT.
+Liaisons of the organizations listed in Section C to AMSA may be granted waivers of the AMSA national convention registration fee, if they wish to attend, at the discretion of the BOT.
 AMSA shall continue to seek from these organizations reciprocal waiving of fees for liaisons to attend each other's national meetings.
 (2007)